What’s so complicated about learning how to make coffee?

 You’ll need special tools for this, though, and will have to spend more time on the preparation.
 In return, your reward is the many nuances of flavor often lost even in manual filter coffee.
 The beverage becomes fuller but still sits comfortably in the filter style.

-At the same time, you can drop in (lighter) espresso beans, which barely work as filter coffee under ordinary circumstances.
+At the same time, you can drop in (lighter) espresso beans, which barely work as drip coffee under ordinary circumstances.

 On the other hand, the AeroPress is a minimalist’s manual tool for single-serve coffee.
 And since it’s made of plastic, it’s a good choice for making coffee while traveling.
 All you need is hot water and coffee, of course.